TetraTheta/gmod-docs/README.md

-# Documentations
+# GModDocs

-This is a collection of documentations about the things I made.
+This is a collection of documentations about the things I made for Garry's Mod